antonio11duran/ecommerce-back-end/README.md

 ## Description

 This project simulates the backend of an ecommerce website to store information in a database.
-The database starts with a set amount of information, but by using CURD requests you can add, edit, or delete information in the database.
+The database starts with a set amount of information, but by using CRUD requests you can add, edit, or delete information in the database.

 ## Table of Contents